Gajah Mada: Rise to power

 Not much is known about Gajah Mada's early life, but he was born into an ordinary family.
-Some of the first accounts mention his career as commander of the Bhayangkara, an elite royal guard for the Majapahit king and royal family.
+Early accounts mention his career as a commander of the Bhayangkara, an elite royal guard for the Majapahit king and royal family.

-When Rakrian Kuti, one of the officials in Majapahit, rebelled against the Majapahit king Jayanegara (ruled 1309–1328) in 1321, Gajah Mada and the mahapatih Arya Tadah helped the king and his family to escape the capital city of Trowulan.
+When Rakrian Kuti, an official from Majapahit, rebelled against King Jayanegara (r.
+1309–1328) in 1321, Gajah Mada and the mahapatih Arya Tadah rescued the king and his family by escaping from the capital city of Trowulan.
 Later Gajah Mada helped the king return to the capital and crush the rebellion.
-Seven years later, Jayanegara was murdered by the court physician Rakrian Tanca, one of Rakrian Kuti's aides.
+Seven years later, Jayanegara was murdered by the court physician Rakrian Tanca, an aide of Rakrian Kuti.

 Another version suggests that Jayanegara was assassinated by Gajah Mada in 1328.
 Jayanegara was overly protective of his two half-sisters, born from Kertarajasa's youngest queen, Dyah Dewi Gayatri.
 Complaints by the two young princesses led to the intervention of Gajah Mada.
-His solution was to arrange for a surgeon to murder the king while pretending to perform a surgery.
+His solution was to arrange for a surgeon to murder the king while pretending to perform surgery.

-Jayanegara was immediately succeeded by his half-sister Tribhuwana Wijayatunggadewi (ruled 1328–1350).
-However, when she took the throne, Sadeng and Keta did not send their delegations, which was interpreted as rebellion.
-This was later confirmed after spies sent by her discovered that both regions were preparing for rebellions.
-Sadeng and Keta were coastal regions and formerly conquered by Majapahit.
-However, the death of Nambi in 1316, a Majapahit patih who was deemed instrumental in raising both regions, also contributed to the rebellio.
+Jayanegara was immediately succeeded by his half-sister Tribhuwana Wijayatunggadewi (r.
+1328–1350).
+However, when she took the throne, the Sadeng and Keta region did not send their delegations, which was interpreted as a rebellion.
+This was later confirmed when Tribhuwana's spies discovered that both regions were preparing for rebellions.
+Sadeng and Keta were coastal regions who were formerly conquered by Majapahit.
+However, the death of Nambi in 1316 (a local patih who was deemed instrumental in raising both regions) also contributed to the rebellion.
 At this time Sadeng was also led by a famed Majapahit general, Wirota Wiraganti.

-Gajah Mada currently patih, was sent by Tribhuwana with the advice of the sickly mahapatih Arya Tadah, to negotiate with rebel leaders in 1331.
-However, Majapahit general Ra Kembar, a rival of Gajah Mada, preceded his arrival with his army to crush both rebellions.
+While Gajah Mada was still currently a patih, he was sent by Tribhuwana with the advice of the sickly mahapatih Arya Tadah, to negotiate with rebel leaders in 1331.
+However, the Majapahit general Ra Kembar, a rival of Gajah Mada, preceded his arrival with his army to crush both rebellions.
 His men Jabung Tarewes, Lembu Peteng, dan Ikal-Ikalan Bang were also the ones implicated in the murder of Nambi.